 Make sure to measure the dimensions needed for the window.
 Mark the wall to layout where you would want to extend your basement window.
 Make sure to have enough space for your window frames.

 Cut the wall

 Cut the wall that you have marked off.
 Use a drill or a concrete cutter.
 This requires the use of safety gears as it is not common for everyone to use a cement cutter.
 You can drill a pilot hole first if the concrete wall is thick to help cut the wall.

 Frame the wall

 Once you have cut the wall, you have to frame it.
 You can use a steel or wooden frame depending on your basement window’s material.
 The most common is a wooden frame.
 Use an exterior grade silicone caulk to the joint between the window framing and the concrete.
 This will help prevent water from entering.

 Place in your window with concrete or nail it to the frame.
 You can use expanding insulating spray foam to seal between the window and the frame.

 How much does it cost to enlarge a basement window?

 Installing an egress window in your basement will cost anything between $100 and $250 per window, not including materials.
 This range assumes the room has an established well and an available opening of the correct size.
-The replacement of a window well ranges from $500 to $2,000.
+The cost of a window replacement well ranges from $500 to $2,000.